Free Shipping on Qualifying Orders over $99 - Get Details

 Filling In an Inground Pool: A Comprehensive Guide

 Filling in an inground pool is a significant decision that many homeowners consider for various reasons, such as reducing maintenance costs, eliminating safety concerns, or repurposing the space for other uses.
-The process involves more than just covering the pool with dirt; it requires careful planning, proper execution, and adherence to local regulations.
-This guide will walk you through each step, from initial preparations to the final landscaping.
+The process involves more than just covering the pool with dirt.
+It requires careful planning, proper execution, and adherence to local regulations.

 Preparations for Pool Filling

-Before you begin filling in an inground pool, it’s essential to prepare thoroughly to avoid potential legal and structural issues.
+Before you begin filling in an inground pool, it’s essential to prepare thoroughly to avoid potential legal, structural, and drainage issues.
 Consider the following steps:

 • Obtain necessary permits: Start by contacting your local municipality to determine the specific permits required for pool removal.
 These permits ensure that your project complies with local building codes and environmental regulations.
 Failing to obtain the proper permits can result in fines, delays, or even being required to restore the pool.